Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Travelling by train from Reading to Canary Wharf (Elizabeth line) is efficient and offers a scenic and comfortable experience.
-With frequent departures from Reading, you can reach Canary Wharf (Elizabeth line) in just 1h 6m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Reading to Canary Wharf (Elizabeth line) is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Reading, you can arrive at Canary Wharf (Elizabeth line) in just 1 hour 6 minutes, making it a quick and convenient option for travelling between these two places.

 No, there are no direct trains from Reading to Canary Wharf (Elizabeth line).
 However, you can still find the best train options using the TrainPal Train Journey Planner.
 Simply enter your departure and arrival stations to see all available train services and plan your trip